-The idea is to focus taxation where users of online services are located, rather than where companies base their regional headquarters or book their earnings.
-Targeting revenue rather than profit gets around techniques many companies use to shift their earnings to lower-tax jurisdictions.
-France moved ahead with its law in July 2019 after wider efforts by the European Union to develop a harmonized approach failed to make progress.
+The idea is to shift taxation to the places where users of online services are located, rather than the usual approach of focusing where companies base their regional headquarters or book their earnings.
+Targeting revenue rather than profit gets around techniques used to push earnings into lower-tax jurisdictions.
+In July 2019, France became the first country to impose a digital tax after wider efforts by the European Union to develop a harmonized approach failed.
 Its 3% levy applies to companies with at least 750 million euros ($845 million) in global revenue and digital sales of 25 million euros in France.
 Of about 30 businesses affected, most are American, but the list also includes Chinese, German, British and even French firms.

 Because corporations are often domiciled in other countries -- including low-tax jurisdictions such as Ireland or Bermuda -- and shift money seamlessly across borders, companies that sell online can easily avoid paying taxes in countries where they nevertheless make significant sales.
 More fundamentally, France argues that the structure of the global economy has shifted to one based on data, rendering 20th-century tax systems archaic.
 According to 2018 figures from the European Commission, global tech companies pay a 9.5% average tax rate compared with 23.2% for traditional firms.

 Transatlantic tax wars aren’t new.
 Apple Inc. was slapped with a 13 billion-euro bill for back taxes by the European Commission three years ago, which Chief Executive Officer Tim Cook called “political crap.”
-The U.S. Treasury tried and failed to sway the EU’s Apple investigation, which alleged that the company got an illegal subsidy in Ireland due to rules there governing the transfer of sales booked elsewhere in Europe.
+The U.S. Treasury Department tried and failed to sway the EU’s Apple investigation, which alleged that the company got an illegal subsidy.
 The Commission has also probed Google’s Irish tax arrangements and ordered Amazon to pay 250 million euros in back taxes to Luxembourg.
 Other U.S. companies, including non-technology firms such as Starbucks Corp. and Nike Inc., have also been targeted in tax probes.
-The EU insists that the common thread isn’t that they’re American but that they’ve used complex legal structures and intellectual-property licensing to limit their tax payments.
+The EU insists that the common thread isn’t that they’re American but that they’ve used complex legal structures and intellectual-property licensing to limit tax payments.

 Tax is only part of a bigger EU backlash against big tech.
 Internet firms have been put on notice over issues ranging from privacy to market dominance -- and they’re fighting back with lobbying and court cases.
-Google won a legal fight against a $1.2 billion French tax bill in April.
+In 2019, Google agreed to pay 965 million euros to settle two French tax probes.
 Apple and Amazon are contesting their respective European tax decisions in EU courts, and a legal victory could halt that part of the bloc’s crusade.
-Some companies may be changing their tax structures or moving income outside of the EU to stay ahead of the curve, as some European lawmakers alleged about Apple.
+Lawmakers are on the lookout for companies that might consider changing their tax structures or moving income outside of the EU to stay ahead of the curve.

 ©2020 Bloomberg L.P.